Discodermia calyx: Taxonomy

-Discodermia calyx belongs to the Animalia family.
-Its phylum is Porifera, which is characterizes it as a sponge.
-D. calyx belongs to the class demospongia and the order tetractinallida.
-The family that it belongs to is theonellida.
-Finally, the correct binomial nomenclature for this species of sponge is Discodermia calyx, which indicates its genus and species.
+Discodermia calyx was originally described by Ludwig Döderlein in 1884.
+It is a demosponge in the order Tetractinellida and family Theonellidae.
 D. calyx has no colloquial name, as it is known primarily in scientific and medicinal contexts.

 Use in research

 Discodermia calyx is one of a few sponges that contain the molecule known as calyculin A. This well-studied toxin was discovered originally in D. calyx.
 When it was first studied it was discovered to be a phosphatase inhibitor, it stops an enzyme that dephosphorylates proteins within the cell.
 Calyculin A was studied in an experiment that used breast cancer cells.
 The toxin extracted from this primitive species enhanced the phosphorylation of cyclin D1.
 This caused the degradation of cyclin D1, which leads to arrest in cell cycle progression in the breast cancer cells.
 This, among other studies established calyculin as a phosphatase inhibitor.
 This toxin, and therefore this species, among others with similar toxins, became increasingly studied and important in medicine, particularly relating to chemotherapy.
 In a later study, scientist concluded that the calyculin A, from D. calyx, also blocks calcium influx by blocking non-selective ion channels in the cell.

-Later research looked into D. calyx as a species to look at the natural mechanisms that can be used to regulate the toxicity of calyculin A. Scientist found regulation through phosphorylation and dephosphorylation.
-These among other studies focus on regulation of the toxin as a characteristic of the sponge Discodermia Calyx because of its implications in the fight to cure cancer.
+Later research looked into D. calyx as a species to look at the natural mechanisms that can be used to regulate the toxicity of calyculin A. Scientists found regulation through phosphorylation and dephosphorylation.
+These among other studies focus on regulation of the toxin as a characteristic of the sponge Discodermia calyx because of its implications in the fight to cure cancer.